Each year property revaluations are conducted by the Valuer-General Victoria across the City.

-We use the valuation of your property to determine how much your rates will be each year.
+We use the valuation (Capital Improved Value) of your property to determine how much your rates will be each year.

 These Valuations are for rating and land tax purposes only and should not be used for any other reason.

-Depending on real estate trends, properties in some parts of Greater Geelong go up in value at a greater rate than others.
+Depending on real estate market trends, properties in some parts of the City increase in value at a greater rate than others.

-The revaluation in 2016 has shown residential properties in Greater Geelong have increased in value by an average 5.4%, compared to the 2014 revaluation.
+The 2020 revaluation has shown that residential properties in the City have increased in value by an average 0.8%, compared to the previous 2019 revaluation.

-Valuations are carried out by professional valuers.
-Properties are assessed according to the Valuer-General Victoria Best Practice guidelines.
+Valuations are carried out by Professional Valuers on behalf of the Valuer-General Victoria.
+Properties are assessed according to the Valuer-General Victoria's Victoria Best Practice Guidelines.

 Valuation Best Practice provides a uniform approach to collecting property information, which we use to undertake valuations.

-Visit the Department of Transport, Planning and Local Infrastructure for more information.
+Visit the property and land tiles area of the Department of Environment, Land, Water and Planning for more information.

-The effective date for all valuations across Victoria is 1 January 2016.
-This valuation will be used from 1 July 2016 until 30 June 2018.
+The effective date for all valuations across Victoria is 1 January 2020.
+This valuation will be used by the City from 1 July 2020 until 30 June 2021.

 We list three different valuations on your rate notice:

-Net Annual Value (NAV) - percentage of value of CIV
+- Net Annual Value (NAV) - a percentage of value of the CIV

 We use the CIV in a formula to calculate your rates.